hengdashi/dotfiles/README.md

 - **HHKB Keyboard**: I use the HHKB keyboard for most of my development work.
 It needs a bit of effort to get used to but having Control key at the usual CapLock location is very convenient for vim users.
 - **Ghostty**: my go-to terminal simulator choice.
 I've tried many terminal simulators (iterm2/hyper/warp/alacritty) but found Ghostty to be much simpler and fast to use.
 - **Neovim (LazyVim distro)**: my code editor.
 I use the lazyvim distro due to its simplicity (I like simple but working tools!).
 The neovim configs are updated frequently to fit my development needs for side projects or at work.
-- **Zsh (Pretzo distro and p10k theme)**: my terminal config and theme are controlled by pretzo and p10k.
-Pretzo is simpler than oh-my-zsh and p10k provides useful visual prompts.
+- **Zsh (Antidote plugin manager and p10k theme)**: my terminal config and theme are controlled by antidote and p10k.
+Antidote manages the zsh plugins and p10k provides useful visual prompts.
 - **Karabiner (custom key binding)**: I use some custom key bindings that help with my wrist health.
   - swap control and caplock when I don't have my HHKB keyboard with me.
   - map tapped shift key to left/right parentheses.